 All of them though are still way thicker than the thinnest phone (not smartphone) in the world which was unveiled back in 2007.
 The Samsung Ultra Edition 5.9 is a feature phone that’s only 5.9mm thick and still came with a 3.2-megapixel camera and Bluetooth.

-You can win an iPhone 5 in our iPhone 5 competition by answering a simple question about what generation the Phone 5 is.
-ITProPortal reported live on Apple’s announcement.
-Other than the iPhone 5, we saw new iPod devices but no cheaper version of the iPhone 4S, an iPad mini and potentially a 13in Macbook Pro with Retina Display.
+ITProPortal reported live (opens in new tab) on Apple’s announcement.
+Other than the iPhone 5 (opens in new tab), we saw new iPod devices (opens in new tab) but no cheaper version of the iPhone 4S (opens in new tab), an iPad mini (opens in new tab) and potentially a 13in Macbook Pro with Retina Display (opens in new tab).